ARMmbed/mbed-client/docs/Howto.md

 `M2MObject::create_object_instance(uint16_t instance_id);`

 You can pass an Object Instance ID to create appropriate Object Instances.
 Normally, Object Instances will start from `0` and increment.
-So the Object Instance structure on the mbed DS side would look like this:
+So the Object Instance structure on the mbed Device Server side would look like this:

 `Object/Object Instance ID`

-You need to pass the name of the Object Instance ID that you would like to create (for example `0`); this will create an object `/Test/0` in mbed DS.
+You need to pass the name of the Object Instance ID that you would like to create (for example `0`); this will create an object `/Test/0` in mbed Device Server.

 ### Configuring the Object Instance

-When you have created an Object Instance (whether OMA-specific or custom), you can configure various parameters in that object so that they can be controlled or modified to affect communication with mbed DS.
+When you have created an Object Instance (whether OMA-specific or custom), you can configure various parameters in that object so that they can be controlled or modified to affect communication with mbed Device Server.

 Here, we present a few of the most important parameters that you must configure properly to work with the object instances.

 #### Setting operation mode

-You can set the operation mode of the Object Instances so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed DS.
+You can set the operation mode of the Object Instances so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed Device Server.

 The API that you can use to set the operation mode (present in the M2MBase class) is: